jasandoval1/windev_training/advanced-io/README.md

 ### Reading Material

+- _Windows System Programming, Fourth Edition_: Pages 481-518
+    - This section provides practical examples of utilizing three of the major asynchronous I/O mechanisms available on Windows: overlapped I/O, extended I/O with callback routines, and I/O completion ports.
+- _Windows Via C/C++, Fifth Edition_: Pages 305-338
+    - This section provides a brief overview of the asynchronous I/O methods discussed in the previously cited reference, as well as a more in-depth treatment of I/O completion ports.
 - _Windows System Programming, Fourth Edition_: Pages 312-324
     - This section provides and overview of several advanced IO topics, including threadpools, I/O completion ports, and the NT6 threadpool API.
-- _Windows System Programming, Fourth Edition_: Pages 481-518
+- _Windows Via C/C++, Fifth Edition_: Pages 339-360
-    - This section provides practical examples of utilizing three of the major asynchronous I/O mechanisms available on Windows: overlapped I/O, extended I/O with callback routines, and I/O completion ports.
+    - This section describes basic usage of the Win32 threadpool API.
 - _Windows 10 System Programming_: "Thread Pools"
     - This section provides a concise overview of the updated Win32 threadpool API.